|Approved by||Vice-Chancellor's Advisory Group, 17 April 2013|

 4. Notification of a Student Critical Incident to the University

-(b) On determining that an event is to be considered a Student Critical Incident, the Director, Student Services shall:
+(b) On determining that an event is to be considered a Student Critical Incident, the Director, Student and Academic Services shall:

 i. contact relevant staff to advise them of the incident, including all staff on the Critical Incident Contact List and other key staff as appropriate to the incident and student(s) in question,